NikkyArmstrong/parser/designdoc.md

 If the player does provide the subject, the game will return an error message.
 (TBA)

 ### Verbs
 A verb must be provided in each sentence.
-If no verb is recognised, the game will return an error message.

 * **Exit** : exits the game.
 * **Look** : On its own, implies look at the current room.
 Returns the description of the current room and any items.